DarkoPendragon/discord.js-musicbot-addon/README.md

 * resumeCmd: Sets the name for the resume command.
 * volumeCmd: Sets the name for the volume command.
 * leaveCmd: Sets the name for the leave command.
 * clearCmd: Sets the name for the clearqueue command.
+* enableQueueStat: Disables or enables queue status (useful to prevent errors sometimes, defaults true).

 An example of a few custom commands would be:
 ```javascript